PayZoll-Orgs/Kaia-Client/README.md

 ## 🌟 Overview

-KaiaPay is a comprehensive DeFi ecosystem built as a **LINE Mini DApp**, leveraging Kaia blockchain's ultra-fast transactions and LINE's massive user base.
+PayZoll is a comprehensive DeFi ecosystem built as a **LINE Mini DApp**, leveraging Kaia blockchain's ultra-fast transactions and LINE's massive user base.
 We provide traditional finance services in a decentralized manner, making DeFi accessible to mainstream users through familiar interfaces.

 ### 🎯 Mission Statement
 *"Bridge traditional finance with DeFi by providing intuitive, secure, and accessible financial services through LINE's ecosystem, powered by Kaia blockchain's performance."*